-- 27. In only the most exceptional cases where the exceptional circumstances are sudden, unforeseen, out of the student's own control and proximate to the assessment(s) in question, Sub-Boards may recommend to the School Board of Examiners that: - (i) the student's result(s) in the affected assessment(s) be discounted, and that they be allowed to resit1.
+- 27. In only the most exceptional cases where the exceptional circumstances are sudden, unforeseen, out of the student's own control and proximate to the assessment(s) in question, Sub-Boards may recommend to the School Board of Examiners that: - (i) the student's result(s) in the affected assessment(s) be discounted, and that they be allowed to resit.
 Where this is a first attempt at the assessment the resulting course mark will not be capped.
-Where this is a second or subsequent attempt, the course mark will be capped at Pass; - (ii) the student's result(s) in the affected assessment(s) not be discounted, but that they be allowed an exceptional additional attempt.
-1 Where this additional attempt is a third or fourth attempt the overall course mark will be capped at Pass; - (iii) the student be awarded a degree where a degree would not normally be awarded.
-Sub-Boards may not make this recommendation for a student who has made no attempt a summative assessment, as set out in paragraph 38 of the General Academic Regulations. - 28.
+Where this is a second or subsequent attempt, the course mark will be capped at the Pass mark of 40; - (ii) the student's result(s) in the affected assessment(s) not be discounted, but that they be allowed an exceptional additional attempt.
+Where this additional attempt is a third or fourth attempt the overall course mark will be capped at the Pass mark of 40; - (iii) the student be awarded a degree where a degree would not normally be awarded.
+Sub-Boards may not make this recommendation for a student who has made no attempt a summative assessment, as set out in the General Academic Regulations unless regulation 35 below is being applied. - 28.
 The School Board of Examiners shall be the sole authority in deciding whether to uphold such recommendations.